akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 Once the users have access to the Enterprise Repository, they will be able to request an archive.

-1. First from the menu, go to `Console / Project` and select your project.
+1. On the left menu, go to `Projects console / Projects` and select your project.
 2. Open the `Enterprise Repository / Properties` sub-tab.
-3. Look for the `Version` button on the right side of the screen.
+3. Look for the `Get archive by email` button on the right side of the screen.
-4. Click on it, you’ll be prompted to select one PIM EE version.
+4. Click on it, you will be prompted to select one PIM EE version.

 [screenshot of the selection of a version]

-Once this is done, you should see a completeness message.
+Once this is done, a completeness message will be displayed.
 The bootstrap archive will be **send to your email** in the following 5 minutes.
 Sometimes it could take a bit more, but always check your Spam folder before requesting the bootstrap again.

 ::: warning
 We strongly recommend that you choose **the latest LTS version**.